 Rural America: New Markets, New Understanding, Unlimited Opportunity

 - Researching New Methods: USDA scientists and university partners are conducting research every day to help farmers and businesses grow and produce more.
-In recent years they have revealed the genetic blueprints of apples, pigs, and turkeys.
-In 2012, they furthered understanding of the tomato, bean, wheat and barley genomes.
+In recent years they have revealed the genetic blueprints of apples, pigs, turkeys, tomatoes, beans, wheat and barley.

 Local and Regional Food Systems

-- Furthering Regional Businesses: USDA is helping create strong regional supply chains and the jobs that come with them.
-USDA invests in local food infrastructure - from cold storage facilities, to processing plants, to food hubs that aggregate products from many farms and help smaller producers reach larger buyers.
-There are over 200 food hubs in operation nationwide today.
+- Growing Regional Businesses: USDA is helping create strong regional supply chains and the jobs that come with them.
+Since 2009, USDA has made over 500 investments in local food infrastructure - from cold storage facilities, to processing plants, to food hubs that aggregate products from many farms and help smaller producers reach larger buyers.

 The Biobased Economy

 - Growing New Fuel: USDA helped jumpstart efforts to provide a reliable supply of advanced plant materials for biofuels.
-In 2010 USDA established a program to incentivize hundreds of growers and landowners farming nearly 60,000 acres of advanced biofuel feedstocks for energy conversion facilities.
+Through our Biomass Crop Assistance Program, for example, USDA is incentivizing more than 850 growers and landowners farming nearly 48,000 acres to establish and produce dedicated, nonfood energy crops for delivery to energy conversion facilities.

 - Creating New Infrastructure: To ensure those feedstocks are put to use, USDA has invested in the work needed to create advanced biofuels refineries.
-Since 2009, USDA has invested in efforts to create 9 new advanced refineries nationwide.
-We have also created six regional research centers across America to develop advanced biobased energy technology thats appropriate to every region.
+USDA has supported efforts to build 6 new biorefineries to produce advanced biofuels in Louisiana, Georgia, Oregon, Nevada, North Carolina, and Iowa, in addition to three existing facilities in New Mexico, Michigan and Florida previously supported by the program.

 Conservation and Natural Resources